Premiers issue wish list for federal throne speech

-OTTAWA — Four conservative-minded premiers are to issue today their wish list for next week's throne speech on which the fate of Justin Trudeau's minority Liberal government could hinge.
+OTTAWA — Four conservative-minded premiers have issued their wish list for next week's throne speech on which the fate of Justin Trudeau's minority Liberal government could hinge.

+More federal funding for health care is at the top of the list.

+"We're in desperate need of your support," Ontario Premier Doug Ford said in his message to the federal government on Friday.

-Quebec's Francois Legault, Ontario's Doug Ford, Alberta's Jason Kenney and Manitoba's Brian Pallister plan to hold a news conference in Ottawa to spell out what they hope to see in the speech.
+He was joined by Quebec Premier François Legault, Alberta's Jason Kenney and Brian Pallister of Manitoba, who held a news conference in Ottawa to spell out what they hope to see in the speech.

+The premiers said they want to see the federal share of health-care funding grow from 22 per cent to 35 per cent, which Ford said would amount to about $70 billion.

+"It is time for the federal government to do its fair share," Legault said in French.

 The transfer this year will amount to almost $42 billion under an arrangement that sees it increase by at least three per cent each year.